aditya-tekale-99/CSCI2041/README.md

 # csci2041
-Tis repo consists of questions and code for OCaml programming language
+This repo consists of questions (cpurse_files) and code (rest of the files) for OCaml programming language.